 A quick run through of the pros and cons

 For those of you that don't have time to read the entire post, here's a quick overview of the pros and cons of importing a UK SIM Free phone to North America.
 We cover these in more detail throughout the post below.

 We need your help!

-Taking the Sony Xperia Z3 Compact as an example
+Taking the Sony Xperia 1 as an example

-Throughout this guide we'll use the Sony Xperia Z3 Compact as a point of reference.
-At the time of writing this was a bit of an atypical example because it had a large discount running - handsets aren't always this cheap to import from the UK - but it does demonstrate how you can take advantage of such deals should you be making use of the 'SIM Free system'.
+Throughout this guide we'll use the Sony Xperia 1 as a point of reference.
+As Sony have now stopped selling handsets in North America, this can demonstrate how you can take advantage of such deals should you be making use of the 'SIM Free system'.

-It's also good to use a Sony handset as an example because they have greater international LTE 4G compatibility than some of the other handsets that we range, such as Samsung smartphones.
+It's also good to use a Sony handset as an example because they have greater international LTE 4G compatibility than some of the other handsets that we range, such as Xiaomi or LG smartphones

 What exactly is SIM free?